JaredHane98/BQ76952-Jetson-I2C-Driver/README.md

-A work in progress.
-There's a lot of commands and tests to write.
+A BQ76952 driver for Nvidia Jetson.

+Most of the useful commands have been implmented.